 Recent changes in the fed funds rate

-The last time the Fed raised the federal funds rate was back in December 2018, the last in a string of four hikes that year, leaving the rate range at a high of 2% to 2.25%.
+The last time the Fed raised the federal funds rate was back in December 2018, leaving the rate range at a high of 2% to 2.25%.
 The rate rose gradually from near zero in the years directly following the financial crisis of 2007, when the Fed kept rates low to help the economy recover.

 We will likely see a similar pattern as the economy rides the waves of the pandemic.
 In the Fed’s September Summary of Economic Projections (SEP), members indicated they expect the next Fed rate hike to come in 2022 or 2023.
 Consumer interest rates on deposit accounts and loans will likely continue the downward trend in 2021 that they set in 2020.